For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 This site couldn't be more simple.
 To use it, enter either the number or business name into the search bar to reveal a cheaper alternative number.

-Say No To 0870 also has an option for you to add any free or cheap numbers that you've found to help other callers out.
+Say No To 0870 also lets you add any free or cheap numbers you've found to help other callers.

-However, since Say No to 0870 is an open-source website, some of the numbers may not work or, even worse, be posted by scammers.
-Just make sure you check the number by googling it before making your phone call.
+However, since Say No to 0870 is an open-source website, some numbers may not work or, even worse, be posted by scammers.
+Check the number by googling it before making your phone call.

 Visit Saynoto0870.com »